Information for Centering Sites

 1-on-1 Time with Centering Advisors at No Cost

 Our Practice Transformation team is meeting regularly to share best practices and is here to help you explore the decisions that are right for your practice.
-Our effort is to provide thought partnership sessions, to help facilitate conversations around the challenges you are facing relating to Centering groups during the COVID-19 spread, and help discern what may be best for your clinic.
+Our effort is to provide thought partnership and help facilitate conversations around the challenges you are facing relating to Centering groups during the COVID-19 spread, as you discern what may be best for your clinic.
 These sessions will be with a member of CHI’s Implementation Advisor team, whose time is generally only available to practices engaged in a Centering Implementation Plan.
 Our Advisor team has considerable experience in clinical settings and public health agencies and can provide a valuable perspective for our Centering partners.
 We encourage you to reach out and schedule an appointment here.

 Strength from the Centering Family

 You have heard us say before that “wisdom comes from the group.”
 We are offering a few ways for sites to connect and share their best practices, challenges and learnings during this time.

 Centering Community Comes Together Vs. COVID-19: Continuing the Conversation

 Join us at these Circle Ups that will be held bi-weekly to discuss challenges, share best practices, find solutions and offer resources to support sites as they navigate the impact of COVID-19.
 Please register here.

 Our COVID-19 board on CenteringConnects is another great tool where we can connect, ask questions and share learnings and resources with the larger Centering community.

 Updated CHI Events, Workshops and Registration Policy

 We know that flexibility is what our partners are looking for right now.
 We have adjusted our workshop registration and refund policies and have cancelled all in-person events until May 30, 2020.
 Please contact our Site Support team for any questions related to workshop cancellation and refunds.